drewpchannel/SWA/README.md

   - right click open space on the popup and click inspect
   - minimize the inspected window and it is all set
     > only needs inspect done to one window
+    > opening new tabs needs a new inspect window to be opened

 To setup:
   - Click settings and type in your name, this will stop pop ups from happening from tickets in your que